 WARWICK, R.I.
 (WPRI) — More than a year after a 22-year-old Rhode Island native died in a Georgia jail cell, his older brother and the rest of his family are looking for answers and justice.

-The family of Shalil Tilson, who died from complications caused by dehydration, put their allegations in a five-count federal lawsuit filed against the Rockdale County Sheriff, three deputies and the county itself.
+The family of Shali Tilson, who died from complications caused by dehydration, put their allegations in a five-count federal lawsuit filed against the Rockdale County Sheriff, three deputies and the county itself.

 Tilson’s older brother Radames said he hopes the case will expose what his family alleges is a pattern of misconduct at the Rockdale County jail, including an inmate death about three months after Tilson died.